 I'm always on the hunt for new material to help me deepen my knowledge or to help me explain advanced concepts better.
-If you're similar to me and are always hungry for 'more information' here are some links that may be of interest.
+If you too are hungry for more info, here are some links that may be of interest.

 Swing and its permutations.

 Swing is a bit of an imprecise concept.
 If like me you've worked with African & Brazilian drummers, you'll know that it's impossible to precisely notate some of their rhythms.
-Some people talk about the 'African triplet' and this is a good description, because African rhythms often move between straight 4/4 time and compound triple time (12/8, 6/8 etc).
-If you listen to these transitions, you'll often hear a blurring of the lines between quaver triplets and quavers ('eighth notes' for you Septics) - the hits sometimes fall outside of the precision of actual notation.
-This is one of the reasons we love them so much in my opinion and talk about 'the groove'.
+Some people talk about the 'African triplet' and this is a good description of that phenomenon, because African rhythms often move between straight 4/4 time and compound triple time (12/8, 6/8 etc).
+If you listen to transitions between the two, you'll often hear a blurring of the lines between quaver triplets and quavers ('eighth notes' for the Septics) - the hits sometimes fall outside of the 'grid' of actual notation.
+This is one of the elements we are referring to when we talk about 'the groove'.

-This one of the many factors I consider when talking about the evolution of 'jazz swing'.
-Of course it went through the bouillabaisse of the American tradition, mixing with many other elements to end up where it is today, but few would argue with me, I feel, about the first origins of swing.
+But this is ALSO one of essential factors to be considered when talking about the evolution of 'jazz swing'.
+Of course it went through the bouillabaisse of the American tradition, mixing with many other elements to end up where it is today, but it's a good starting point if you're studying the idea.

 Wikepedia has a good take on it from a historical perspective: https://en.wikipedia.org/wiki/Swing_(jazz_performance_style)

 Here's an interview with someone working regularly with jazz: http://jazzbackstory.blogspot.co.uk/2010/05/but-does-it-swing.html